 - We are the only school that provides private, one-on-one instruction with a seasoned radio professional on-the-job.
 (Imagine yourself seated next to a professional radio broadcaster in the studio, learning the ropes with no other students in the room.)

-- Our tuition is among the lowest in the industry: only 9,800 if you pay in full.
-All books and supplies are included–everything you need in order to graduate, plus Job Placement assistance.
+- Our tuition is among the lowest in the industry, with all books and supplies included–everything you need in order to graduate, plus Job Placement assistance.

 Also, review these 4 pages with your family or significant others:

 STEP FOUR: Apply for free financial assistance (if needed) by calling our Financial Assistance Department at 310-456-9623 X226.
 Also, you will speak with our Admissions Department once again on the day before your Open House Interview so we can prepare you.